A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Sparse Cholesky for Derivative-Enhanced GP

-The objective of the sparse Cholesky algorithm is to build a sparse precision matrix.
+The objective of the sparse Cholesky algorithm is to build a sparse Cholesky factor of the precision matrix.
 The precision matrix, in the context of computational methods, refers to the inverse of the covariance matrix obtained as part of our GP model.
-In this section, we provide a brief review of the steps involved in building a sparse GP.
+In this section, we provide a brief review of the steps involved in building a sparse Cholesky factor of the precision matrix of the GP.
 For additional details, readers are directed to the original work upon which our work is based \cite{schafer_sparse_2021,chen_solving_2021}.

-The first step in building a sparse precision matrix involves ordering the set of training points, $\{\mathbf{x}^{(i)}, i \, \epsilon \, I\}_{i=1}^N$, using maximum-minimum distance (MMD) ordering \cite{schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023}.
+The first step in building a sparse Cholesky factor of the precision matrix involves ordering the set of training points, $\{\mathbf{x}^{(i)}, i \, \epsilon \, I\}_{i=1}^N$, using maximum-minimum distance (MMD) ordering \cite{schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023}.
 In MMD ordering, the sequence of the points is chosen based on the maximum of the minimum distances from the set of unordered points, and the index of the ordered points is stored as a vector $\mathbf{P}$, as shown below:

 The length scale of the ordered points is stored in a vector $\mathbf{l}$, given as: